Technosoft2000/docker-sickrage-cytec/README.md

 * -v /sickrage/data - local path for sickrage data files (cache, database, ...)
 * -v /volume1/downloads - the folder where your download client puts the completed TV downloads
 * -v /volume1/video - the target folder where the tv series will be placed
+* -v /volume1/certificates - the target folder of the SSL/TLS certificate files
 * -v /etc/localhost for timesync - __optional__
 * -e PGID for GroupID - see below for explanation - __optional__
 * -e PUID for UserID - see below for explanation - __optional__